minio/sio/DARE-1.1.md

 `K || N` is unique per package because of *Lemma 1*.
 That implies that an adversary is not able to learn anything about a plaintext without breaking the assumed security properties of the AEAD cipher.
-Additionally the probability of a successfully package forgery is smaller than
+Additionally the probability of a successfully package forgery is smaller than <code>Pr<sub>f</sub>(C)</code>.
-<code>c * N / 2<sup>128</sup></code> where `N` is the total number of packages
-and `c` is a constant much smaller than 2<sup>128</sup>.
 This directly follows from the assumed security properties of the AEAD cipher.
 If the secret key `K` is unique per encrypted data stream the encrypted data stream is tamper-proof.

 ## 5. Implementation